PhiLFitters/kafe2/doc/src/parts/beginners_guide.rst

 Example 6: Unbinned Fit
 =======================

-An unbinned fit is needed, when there are too few data points to create a (good) histogram.
+An unbinned fit is needed when there are too few data points to create a (good) histogram.
-If a histogram is created from too few data points, information can be lost or even changed, by changing the exact value of one data point to the range of a bin.
+If a histogram is created from too few data points information can be lost or even changed by changing the exact value of one data point to the range of a bin.
-With an unbinned likelihood fit it's still possible to fit the pdf to the data points, as the likelihood of each data point is fitted.
+With an unbinned likelihood fit it's still possible to fit the probability density function to the data points, as the likelihood of each data point is fitted.

 .. figure:: ../_static/img/006_unbinned_fit.png
     :alt: An unbinned likelihood fit performed with kafe2.